Spotlight on the PHySE Research Team

 A role that combines teaching and research

-In my research, I work with the PHySE team at the UMR HydroSciences Montpellier, supporting doctoral students and interns on various projects related to health and water.
+In my research, I work with the PHySE team at UMR HydroSciences Montpellier, supporting doctoral students and interns on various projects related to health and water.

 Read more